 7) Rick Riordan.
 Another obvious writing idol for me, Riordan is famous for his clever and engaging MG/YA mythological retellings, most notably the Percy Jackson and the Olympians series.
 Thus far I have read 15 of his books.

 8) Lemony Snicket.
-This pseudonym for author Daniel Handler, as you most likely know, was used for A Series of Unfortunate Events, which was beautiful and clever and has so much wordplay and humor I can't even.
+This pseudonym for author Daniel Handler was used for A Series of Unfortunate Events, which was beautiful and clever and has so much wordplay and humor I can't even.
 He comes in here with all 13 books of the MG thriller-ish series.

 9) Julie Kagawa.
 Tied with Snicket at 13 books, Kagawa writes enjoyable and lush YA paranormal that has been pretty inspirational for my own work.
 My favorite of hers right now is the ongoing Talon series, but I also really love the ongoing The Iron Fey: Call of the Forgotten spinoff series.

 10) Stephen King.
-There are actually three authors tied at this point with 12 books each, but Stephen King is listed first on Goodreads for some reason (the other two are Andrew Clements and Shakespeare).
-Obviously, King is the king of horror (hahaha so punny) and has been instrumental in my current slow progression into reading more adult fiction.
-I will be reading much more of his stuff in the future.
-My favorite is Carrie, but there are a good handful I'd rate as top reads.
+There are actually three authors tied here with 12 books each, but Stephen King is listed first on Goodreads for some reason (the other two are Andrew Clements and Shakespeare).
+Obviously, King is the king of horror (haha punny) and has been instrumental in my current slow progression into reading more adult fiction.
+My favorite so far is Carrie, but there are a good handful I'd rate as top reads.

 Image via ya-aholic.com.